 Contribution

 I've been thinking a lot about contribution lately.
-Specifically, how it can be applied to games in a meaningful , but limited way.
+Specifically, how it can be applied to games in a meaningful way.

-A couple years ago I created a small Halloween themed game called Candy Quota.
-The central focus of the game was to create a passively multiplayer game where every player could contribute to a common goal for one month out of the year.
+A couple years ago I created a small Halloween themed game: Candy Quota.
+The central focus of the game was to create a passive multiplayer game where every player could contribute to a common goal for one month out of the year.
 The goal was for all players to collectively gather candy and use it to feed a machine that would raise a ladder to an otherwise unreachable area in the game.

-Around the same time, another Halloween themed game released with a similar time limitation - being only available during the month of October.
-This was Adam Gryu's Ghost Town Pumpkin Festival.
-This game had much less to do in the world, but the killer feature was that players could carve pumpkins and place them around the environment.
+Around the same time, another Halloween themed game released with a similar focus: Adam Gryu's Ghost Town Pumpkin Festival.
+This game had a smaller variety of activities, but the killer feature was that players could carve pumpkins and place them around the environment.
 This creativity allowed for a greater bond between the player and the game.
-I imagine each player derived much more value because of the extent of their contribution and how it changed the world around them.
+Each player derived much more value because of their contribution.
+Their actions changed the world around them.
 It's really quite perfectly designed in that way.

 It's been a great touch point for me as I learn, and I hope to implement some more personal and engaging elements into Candy Quota as I continue work on the project.